nim-lang/Nim/doc/tut1.rst

 Iterators
 =========

-Let's return to the boring counting example:
+Let's return to the simple counting example:

 .. code-block:: nim
   echo "Counting to ten: "